alextanhongpin/architecture-decision-records/golang/021-status.md

 As discussed above, the status of an entity should be updated in the right sequence.
 To ensure atomicity when updating the status of an entity, a lock must be acquired, and the status must be validated before any action can be taken.

 Ideally, all status transition should only happen in a single place, e.g. an aggregate.
+Since domain aggregates should not include external dependencies like database etc that is required to store, possibly lock and update the states, we alternative approach.
+That can be publishing events, or creating another service `Transitioner` to validate and handle the state transition.

+The logic to determine the current status could also be improved by introducing checkpointing.

+A more complicated option is to use bitwise operator to check if steps are partially completed and valid.
+For most cases, a simple for loop is sufficient.

 ## Consequences